 (a) Regular Meetings.
 The board shall hold a regular meeting on the first and third Monday of each month or such other dates as set out in a schedule of meetings adopted by the board.
 If a regular meeting day is a holiday on which county offices are closed, the meeting shall be held on the next business day or such succeeding days as may be specified in the motion adjourning the immediately preceding regular meeting.
-Regular meetings shall be held at Person County Office Building in the Commissioner Room and shall begin at 7:00 P.M. on the first Monday of each month and at 9:00 A.M. on the third Monday of each month or such other date and time as set out in the schedule of meetings adopted by the board.
+Regular meetings shall be held at Person County Office Building in the Commissioner Room and shall begin at 6:00 P.M. on the first Monday of each month and at 9:00 A.M. on the third Monday of each month or such other date and time as set out in the schedule of meetings adopted by the board.
+Meetings end at 10:00 P.M. unless there is a majority vote of the board to continue beyond that time.
 The board may change the place or time of a particular regular meeting or all regular meetings within a specified time period by resolution adopted, posted, and noticed no less than seven days before the change takes effect.
 Such a resolution shall be filed with the clerk to the board and posted at or near the regular meeting place, and copies shall be sent to all persons who have requested notice of special meetings of the board.